UtkarshPrasad/ClassicArcadeGame/README.md

 ---------------------------
 - Get to the water
 - Avoid bugs
-- You win when you reach level 40
+- You win when you cross the road by avoiding collision with enemies.